 - The Shepnees mix is a protective mixed breed.

-- Obedience and socialization early are key for this breed.
+- Obedience and early socialization are key for this breed.

 - They are great with other household pets if socialized early in life.

-- The double coat will require deshedding regularly.
+- The double coats require de-shedding regularly.

 Finding a Shepnees Breeder